devoworm/Digital-Bacillaria/Behaviors/Bacillaria-Psychophysics.md

 Many coordinated collective behaviors can result from the tuning of physical parameters, which has been demonstrated in agent-based models that are analogous to organisms such as the water flea (Daphnia) [7].

 __Hypothesis 1:__
 To address Hypothesis #1, we will employ a version of Hebbian learning where the site of action is filament coupling sites rather than synapses.
 Hebbian learning can be summarized as "cells that wire together, fire together" [8].
 In our case, filaments (or cells) that are adjoint also provide each other with a learning signal.
 This learning signal provides the basis for a coordinated, sliding motion.
 Once a pair of filaments learn each other's movements, their independent phase oscillations become _entrained_ to each other [9].
 While this seems to happen as a result of mechanical constraints with the onset of movement generation, we ask a more fundamental question: how does this behavior become organized in the development of a _Bacillaria_ colony?
+The answer is through a form of differential Hebbian learning [x].
+Differential Hebbian learning is concerned with the temporal difference between activation and response rather than the causality of the activation itself.

 __Hypothesis 2:__